EnArvy/MathImageSolverDiscord/README.md

 # Usage

-  After getting the bot on the server, use `)help` to access the help dialogue.
+  After getting the bot on the server, use `Go help` to access the help dialogue.

-  Use `)solve <imageurl>` to get solution of problem given via image at the given url.
+  Use `Go solve <imageurl>` to get solution of problem given via image at the given url.

   OR

-  Use `)solve` and upload problem image in the same image.
+  Use `Go solve` and upload problem image in the same image.

 # How It Works